Rajpratik71/Mininet-wiki/FAQ.md

 <a id=python-api></a>
 ### How do I **use Mininet's Python API**?

-Check out the [Introduction to Mininet](introduction-to-mininet) for an introduction to Mininet and its Python API.
+Check out the [[Introduction to Mininet]]( for an introduction to Mininet and its Python API.

-Several useful examples of using the Python API can also be found in the `mininet/examples` directory.
+Several useful examples of using the Python API can also be found in the [`mininet/examples`](https://github.com/mininet/mininet/tree/master/examples) directory.

 We also provide Python DocStrings for every Mininet class and method, and you can view them using from within Python

     >>> import mininet.node
-    >>> help(mininet.node.Node)</verbatim>
+    >>> help(mininet.node.Node)

 or by calling Python from within the Mininet CLI:

     mininet> py help(h2)

-In each case, pressing =q= should quit the pager.
+In each case, pressing `q` should quit the pager.

 The API documentation is available at <http://mininet.github.com/api>.

-Also see [Mininet-API-Documentation](MininetAPIDocumentation) for information on how to generate Mininet documentation in.md format.
+Also see [[Mininet-API-Documentation]] for information on how to generate Mininet documentation in.md format.

 ***
 <a id=openflow-versions></a>